 Our current middle school curriculum focuses on a broad introduction to computer science topics.
 CS Discoveries, our newest course (to be released in Summer 2017), will be a year-long or semester computer science course designed for grades 7-9.
 In addition, the CS Fundamentals Accelerated course may be used at all grade levels.
 Our curriculum is available at no cost for anyone, anywhere to teach.
-You can read more about our curriculum philosophy here.
+You can read more about our curriculum values here.

 Computer Science Discoveries is a full-year introductory computer science survey course (can be implemented as two standalone semesters) targeted at upper middle school and lower high school (grades 7-9).
 The course takes a wide lens on computer science by covering topics such as programming, physical computing, HTML/CSS, and data.
 Students are empowered to create authentic artifacts and engage with CS as a medium for creativity, communication, problem solving, and fun.
 This course will be piloted in Spring 2017, and will be rolling out Summer 2017.